Lost television broadcast: Chile

 During the 1973 coup, the military burned a large portion of the publicly owned Televisión Nacional de Chile (TVN) archives between 1969 and 1973.

 Canal 13 (formerly Catholic University of Chile TV) also had programs whose records are lost or never existed because they were only broadcast live.
 Although Sábado Gigante began in 1962, it only had recorded programs or fragments since the early 1970s.
-Popular live sitcom El litre 4916, broadcast between 1963 and 1965, was not recorded and no episodes survive.
+Popular live sitcom El litre 4916, broadcast between 1963 and 1965, was not recorded and had no surviving episodes.

 Europe

 The first edition of the Eurovision Song Contest in 1956 was broadcast live on radio and television, but only a partial audio recording of a radio transmission has survived from the original broadcast, with an independently filmed clip of the winner's reprise as the only video available.
 The ninth edition in 1964 was rumored to have been recorded on tape by DR, the Danish broadcaster and that edition's host nation, but was later destroyed in a fire.
 However, DR later stated that a recording was never made in the first place, as no tape machines were available at the time.
 Another recording of the contest was thought to have existed at the French television archives, but it has since been revealed that this is not the case.
-The 1967 edition of the Italian Sanremo Music Festival, which was broadcast at the time, was long believed a lost media, due to the suicide of Luigi Tenco; a partial registration was rediscovered in 2017.